Changelog

 Is this only a public release log?

-No. The public update is useful, but the support value comes from connecting each change to affected support truth.
+No. The public update is useful, but the support value comes from connecting each change to affected support content.

 Can changelog content appear in the widget?